StackVista/stackstate-docs/setup/data-management/data_retention.md

 ## Overview

 StackState imposes data retention limits to save storage space and improve performance.
-You can configure the data retention period to provide a balance between the amount of data stored, StackState performance, and data availability.
+You can configure the data retention period to balance the amount of data stored with StackState performance and data availability.

 ## Retention of topology graph data